Chunhyang (film): Plot

-After Mongryong leaves Namwon where Mongryong and Chunhyang first meets, new governor, Byun Hakdo, comes and wants Chunhyang for himself.
-When she refuses, stating that she already has a husband and will forever remain faithful to her beloved, the governor punishes her by flogging.
-Meanwhile, back in Seoul, Lee passes the test with the highest score and becomes an officer.
-Three years have passed and Lee Mongryong returns to the town on the King's mission.
-There, he finds out that his wife is to be beaten to death on the governor's birthday as a punishment for disobeying his lust.
-The governor, very corrupted and greedy, is arrested by Mongryong.
+After Mongryong and his father leaves, the new governor, Byun Hakdo, desires Chunhyang.
+When she refuses, stating that she is married and will remain faithful, the governor punishes her by flogging.
+Meanwhile, in Seoul, Lee passes the exam with the top score and becomes an officer.
+After three years, Mongryong returns to the town on a King's mission.
+There, he finds that his wife is to be beaten to death on the governor's birthday as a punishment for rejecting him.
+Mongryong arrests the governor for his corruption and avarice.
 The two lovers are finally united.